kongzii/SwiftXGBoost/README.md

 import CXGBoost
 ```

-both `XGBoost` and `Data` classes are exposing pointers to the underlying C,
+both `Booster` and `DMatrix` classes are exposing pointers to the underlying C,
 so you can utilize C-API directly for more advanced usage.

 As the library is still evolving, there can be incompatible changes between updates,